-The Medical Entomology Centre is currently involved in carrying out a field study to assess a new product for the treatment of head lice, and comparing it with a product which has been available in the UK for 6 years.
+The Medical Entomology Centre is currently involved in carrying out a field study to assess a new product for the treatment of head lice that follows on from one conducted in 1998.

-The new product has been developed in Denmark and is based on a surfactant widely employed in the cosmetic industry.
-The product can be applied as easily as any currently available lotions used in the treatment of head lice infection but it does not incorporate an insecticide.
+The new product has been developed in Denmark and is based on a wetting agent widely employed in the cosmetic industry.
+The product can be applied as easily as any currently available lotions used in the treatment of head louse infection but it does not incorporate an insecticide.